ARCCSS-extremes/climpact/README.md

    *source('server/climpact.master.installer.r')*

-   In Linux/MacOS: in a terminal window navigate to the climpact-master directory created in step 1, then open R and type;
+   In Linux/MacOS: in a terminal window navigate to the climpact-master directory created in step 1, then open R (by typing *R* at the command line) and type;

    *source('server/climpact.master.installer.r')*

+   You may be asked whether you would like to make a personal library, in most cases the answer should be 'yes'.
+Once complete, quit R by typing "q()".
+This step only needs to be done once.

 Video tutorial on how to install R in Windows
 -> https://www.youtube.com/watch?v=a-vnLME6hRQ&t=26s